ichimoku kinko hyo technical indicator

 At first, Ichimoku Kinko Hyo may seem very complicated.

 However, once we analyze what the various lines and color areas mean, its complexity will soon disappear.
-It is important to state that as other technical indicators, Ichimoku is best to be used in conjunction with other indicators and technical analysis forms.
+It is important to state that it is better to apply Ichimoku Kinko Hyo in conjunction with other indicators.

 We will check Ichimoku Kinko Hyo and its settings using the MetaTrader 5 trading platform.